Continual Semi-Supervised Learning through Contrastive Interpolation Consistency: Conclusion

 \section{Conclusion}

-Catastrophic forgetting prevents most of current state-of-the-art models from sequentially learning multiple tasks, forcing practitioners to resort to heavy resource-demanding training processes.
+Catastrophic forgetting prevents most current state-of-the-art models from sequentially learning multiple tasks, forcing practitioners to heavy resource-demanding training processes.
 Moreover, many of the applications that might benefit from CL algorithms are often characterized by label scarcity.
-For this reason, we investigate the possibility of leveraging unlabeled data-points to enhance the performance of Continual Learning models.
-In a scenario that we name \textbf{Weakly Supervised Continual Learning (WSCL)}, we propose two incremental approaches.
-On the one hand, \textbf{Continual Interpolation Consistency (CIC)} combines the benefits of rehearsal with consistency regularization.
-On the other hand, \textbf{Constrastive Continual Interpolation Consistency (CCIC)} improves over CIC by imposing distance-based constraints in feature space.
-Our experiments reveal that both techniques yield far superior results w.r.t.\ baseline methods, even surpassing fully supervised models.
-This would suggest their applicability to supervised CL settings in future works.
+For this reason, we investigate the possibility of leveraging unlabeled data-points to enhance the performance of Continual Learning models, a scenario that we name \textbf{Continual Semi-Supervised Learning (CSSL)}.